• Skip to primary navigation

 Fresh loaves of bread.

-Kirchhoff's Bakery and Deli is located at 118 Market House Square - just down the street from the Market House Theatre.
-It opens Monday thru Friday at 7 am and at 8 am on Saturday.
-(For more information, click here to visit Kirchhoff's website.)
+Kirchhoff’s Bakery and Deli is located in historic downtown Paducah at 118 Market House Square – just down the street from the Market House Theatre.
+It opens Monday through Friday at 7 am and at 8 am on Saturday.
+(For more information, click here to visit Kirchhoff’s website.)

 Freight House restaurant sign.

 The Freight House is another place that you should dine at when you are in Paducah.
 Chef Sara Bradley is the brains and creative genius behind this one-of-a-kind restaurant.
-She's a Paducah native who places emphasis on fresh, local ingredients.
+She’s a Paducah native who places emphasis on fresh ingredients from local farms.

 Bowl of shrimp and grits.